nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 - Go sell wraids to the Hunters
 	- Buy armor reinforcement
 	- + scope
-	- Sell also mines???
-No ? -> later
 - Speak to Dorak -> new line
 - Go toward the cantina
 - Senni Vek (Twilek)